Ashutosh1702/Cardekho-App/README.md

    - **Live Chat:** Real-time support through live chat with customer service representatives.

 ### Conclusion

 The CarDekho web app is a feature-rich platform aimed at simplifying the car buying and selling process.
 It provides users with extensive information, tools, and services to make informed decisions, ensuring a seamless and efficient experience.

-## Project Structure
-arduino
-Copy code
-cardekho-app/
-├── public/
-│   └── index.html
-├── src/
-│   ├── assets/
-│   ├── components/
-│   │   ├── Navbar.jsx
-│   │   ├── Homepage.jsx
-│   │   └── CarDetails.jsx
-│   ├── App.jsx
-│   ├── index.css
-│   └── main.jsx
-├── package.json
-├── README.md
-└── vite.config.js

 ## 🌐 `Languages and Tools used`